christianrowlands/android-network-survey/README.md

 ##### [1.4.0](https://github.com/christianrowlands/android-network-survey/releases/tag/v1.4.0) - 2021-06-11
  * Fixed a bug where permissions were not being requested on Android 11.
+ * Added support for streaming Phone State messages out over MQTT.
+The Phone State message is used to report some basic information about the phone such as the current serving cell, current technology, if a SIM is present, etc.
+ * Updated the default Bluetooth scan interval to 30 seconds because I kept seeing messages that the previous scan was not done when using 15 and 20 seconds as defaults.
+ * Updated the default GNSS scan interval to 10 seconds since 8 seconds seemed too often.
+ * Added a Device Model field to the GNSS and Device Status messages.
+ * Added the Mission ID field to the GeoPackage files.
+ * Improved the UX for error scenarios when connecting to an MQTT broker (e.g. notify the user of invalid username/password).
+ * Fixed the GNSS Raw Measurements information link.

 ##### [1.3.0](https://github.com/christianrowlands/android-network-survey/releases/tag/v1.3.0) - 2021-05-18
  * Updated the permissions dialog with some extra details on why the background location is needed.